melbourne2991/mobform/README.md

 You are also able to return a promise from the validator function if you need to do any kind of async validation.
 `FieldState` exposes a `.validating` property so you can display a spinner while waiting for a result from the validator.

-## Forms
+## FormGroups

-Forms allow us to group fields together so they are easier to manage.
+FormGroups allow us to group fields together so they are easier to manage.
-Nesting a Field component inside an FSForm component will automatically add that field to the FSForm's formState (via React's context API).
+Nesting a Field component inside an FormGroup component will automatically add that field to the FormGroup's formGroupState (via React's context API).

-We can then query the formState to check if the form as a whole is valid, as well as get the values of all the fields with `formState.value` which will give us an object that looks like this: `{<fieldName>: <fieldValue>}`.
+We can then query the formState to check if the form as a whole is valid, as well as get the values of all the fields with `formGroupState.value` which will give us an object that looks like this: `{<fieldName>: <fieldValue>}`.

 Forms can also be nested - the name of the form will be a key in the parent form's `.value` object.